citrus bergamia

 Distress and Anxiety

-Inhale slowly and deeply the essential oil of Bergamot directly from the bottle 3 to 5 consecutive times.
+Slowly and deeply inhale the Bergamot essential oil directly from the bottle 3 to 5 consecutive times.
 Apply in diffusion for 30 minutes.

 Humor changes

-Apply 10 drops of Bergamot essential oil in a diffuser, for 15 minutes for every hour of diffusion.
+Apply 10 drops of Bergamot essential oil in a diffuser , for 15 minutes for each hour of diffusion.

 Stress

-Apply 10 drops of Bergamot essential oil in a diffuser, for 15 minutes for every hour of diffusion.
+Apply 10 drops of Bergamot essential oil in a diffuser , for 15 minutes for each hour of diffusion.

 Irritability

-Apply 10 drops of Bergamot essential oil in a diffuser, for 15 minutes for every hour of diffusion.
+Apply 10 drops of Bergamot essential oil in a diffuser, for 15 minutes for each hour of diffusion.

 Risks of using essential oil: